Online Matching in Geometric Random Graphs: Introduction

-First, we derive the size of the maximum matching in these geometric random graphs, as a function of the parameter $c$, along with the description of an algorithm constructing this matching.
-We provide a non-asymptotic convergence bound of the size of the maximum matching to $c/(c+1/2)$.
+Our contribution is threefold.
+First, we design an algorithm constructing a maximum matching in any one-dimensional geometric graph $G[U,V,n,c]$.
+We also show that the fraction of matched vertices in a maximum matching of $\mathbb{G}[n,c]$ converges w.h.p. to $c/(c+1/2)$.
 This bound is obtained through the study of the algorithm, via the construction of a potential function which is then treated as a random walk.
 More precisely, we shall prove the following theorem.\\